Skip to Main Content

 F 610.667.7056

-In addition to litigating cases, Josh advises the Firm’s institutional clients on potential claims they may have in shareholder litigation.
+In addition to his direct litigation responsibilities, Josh advises the Firm’s institutional clients on potential claims they may have in shareholder litigation.
 He is one of the partners at the Firm responsible for client relations and outreach in the U.S., and assists with overseeing Kessler Topaz’s proprietary portfolio monitoring and claims filing service, SecuritiesTracker™.

 Josh maintains an active pro bono practice, serving as Co-Chair of the Firm’s Pro Bono Committee and as a Board member for the Homeless Advocacy Project of Philadelphia.
 At present, he represents clients seeking federal disability benefits, felony pardons, or to overturn wrongful convictions.